Fritz the Cat (film): Casting

 The film's voice cast includes Skip Hinnant, Rosetta LeNoire, John McCurry, Judy Engles, Mary Dean, and comic book distributor/convention organizer Phil Seuling.
 Hinnant, recognized as a featured performer on The Electric Company, was cast as Fritz, because he "had such a naturally phony voice", according to Bakshi.
-Bakshi and Seuling improvised their dialogue as the comically inept pig officers Al and Ralph; Bakshi enjoyed working as a voice actor and went on to provide voice roles for his later films.
-Bakshi recreated the voice he did in this film for a storm trooper in his 1977 animated science fiction film, Wizards.
+McCurry was cast as Duke the Crow, LeNoire was cast as Bertha, and Engles was cast as Winston Schwartz.
+Bakshi and Seuling improvised their dialogue as the comically inept pig officers, the one voiced by Seuling being named "Ralph"; Bakshi enjoyed working as a voice actor and went on to provide voice roles for his later films.
+He recreated his pig officer voice for a storm trooper in his 1977 animated science fiction film, Wizards.